mjenior/riptide/README.md

 conservative : bool
-    Conservatively remove inactive reactions based on genes Default is False bound : bool
+    Conservatively remove inactive reactions based on genes Default is False objective : bool
-    Bounds each reaction based on transcriptomic constraints Default is False objective : bool
-    Sets previous objective function as a constraint with minimum flux equal to user input fraction Default is True set_bounds : bool
+    Sets previous objective function as a constraint with minimum flux equal to user input fraction Default is True additive : bool
+    Pool transcription abundances for reactions with multiple contributing gene products Default is False essential : list
+    List of gene or reaction ID strings for which the highest weights are assigned regardless of transcription Default is False set_bounds : bool
     Uses flax variability analysis results from constrained model to set new bounds for all reactions Default is True tasks : list
-    List of reaction ID strings for metabolic tasks to be included in final model exclude : list
+    List of gene or reaction ID strings for forced inclusion in final model (metabolic tasks or essential genes) exclude : list
     List of reaction ID strings for forced exclusion from final model gpr : bool